4 Reasons Why Amish Stay Healthy in Old Age

 Genes are also a double-edged sword.
 This is most obvious when we see the sad cases of Amish children stricken with genetic diseases.
 But perhaps there are other genetic effects within the Amish that take a less drastic but still notable toll on some areas of health later in life.

 Another caveat is the fact that there are differences across Amish communities.
-Smoking is more prevalent in some than in others.
+Amish are not the same in all places, and have different backgrounds, including their places of origin (which can of course influence genetic outcomes).
 The genetic mutation noted above was found only in the Adams County, Indiana settlement.
+This is the home of a group with origins in Switzerland (Amish also came from other regions of Europe, including France and Germany).

 In any case, three out of four of these factors are things that non-Amish people have some measure of control over.
 They are things that we intuitively know should contribute to health and well-being, and are theoretically available to us.

-For most it’s not realistic to replicate these completely, outside of an Amish context (e.g., if you have an office job lifestyle occupying 8-10 hours of your day, not to mention other tasks, you have to manufacture space for exercise), but to some extent these things can be adopted by non-Amish people.
+For most it’s not realistic to replicate these completely, outside of an Amish context.
+For instance, if you have an office job lifestyle occupying 8-10 hours of your day, not to mention other tasks, you have to manufacture space for exercise.
+But to some extent, these things can be adopted by non-Amish people.

-And if the anti-aging drug being developed based on the Indiana gene mutation pan out, English people may soon benefit from that Amish health edge as well.
+And if the anti-aging drug being developed based on the Indiana gene mutation pans out, English people may soon benefit from that Amish health edge as well.

 Photo credits: Lancaster buggy – Kim Davies/flickr; Buggy at stop sign – jerseygal2009/flickr